Arizona Legal Separation Laws

 Another difference is that Arizona legal separation laws do not restore you to the status of a single person because your marriage is not dissolved.
 You are, therefore, still married and cannot remarry until you later convert your legal separation into a divorce in Arizona.

-Chris Hildebrand wrote this article about legal separation to ensure everyone has access to information about legal separation laws in Arizona.
+Chris Hildebrand wrote the information on this page about legal separation to ensure everyone has access to information about legal separation laws in Arizona.
 Chris is a divorce and legal separation attorney at Hildebrand Law, PC.
 He has over 24 years of Arizona family law experience and has received multiple awards, including US News and World Report “Top Arizona Divorce Attorneys”, Phoenix Magazine “Top Divorce Law Firms”, and Arizona Foothills Magazine “Best of the Valley” award.
 He believes the policies and procedures he uses to get his clients through a divorce should all be guided by the principles of honesty, integrity, and actually caring about what his clients are going through in a legal separation.

 As Seen on CBS News, ABC News, NBC News, and Fox News